 It was my first visit to the Vietnam Veterans Memorial Wall.
 I had not served in Vietnam.
-It was a fact that had often haunted me.
+It was a fact that often haunted me.
 Last night I had dreamed about the Wall while overnighting on my boat in Annapolis, Maryland.
-This morning as I had sat at the stern sipping a mug of hot coffee and watching the Sunday sunrise, I knew that for whatever reason I could not leave Annapolis until I had traveled to Washington to visit the Wall.
+This morning as I sat at the stern sipping a mug of hot coffee and watching the Sunday sunrise, I knew that for whatever reason I could not leave Annapolis until I traveled to Washington to visit the Wall.

 Walking down the ramp leading to the base of the subterranean two-hundred-forty-six-foot black granite wall had been emotional.
 It is as reflective as a mirror, except when you see your image it is covered by the names of the fifty-eight thousand one hundred and ninety-six men and women who gave their life for our country.